 Tropical race 4

-Tropical race 4 (TR4) is the name of the fungal strain that causes Fusarium wilt (aka Panama disease) in Cavendish cultivars under the race concept, an informal rank under the one of forma specialis (special form).
-The special form for pathogens that cause Fusarium wilt on banana is Fusarium oxysporum f. sp. cubense.
+Tropical race 4 (TR4) is the name of the fungal strain that causes Fusarium wilt (aka Panama disease) in Cavendish cultivars and a wide range of other cultivars.
+The race concept is an informal rank below the forma specialis (special form), Fusarium oxysporum f. sp. cubense (Foc), in the case of banana.
+Special forms had been introduced to distinguish strains on the basis of the plant host they infect.
 The concept of race was later introduced to distinguish the strains that are pathogenic to specific cultivars.
 In 2019, a taxonomic revision included TR4 as part of a new species, Fusarium odoratissimum.1 2

 The term TR4 was coined to distinguish the strains that readily cause disease in Cavendish cultivars from the ones that need the presence of predisposing factors, such as low temperatures, to cause disease.
 The latter are known as subtropical race 4 (STR4).
 TR4 is associated with a particular vegetative compatibility group called VCG 01213, although other VCGs have also been reported to cause Fusarium wilt in Cavendish cultivars in the absence of predisposing factors3 .